Measuring price impact and information content of trades in a time-varying setting: Model comparison and selection

-where $K$ is an integer indicating the number of model parameters, $T$ is the length of the time series, and $\hat{\mathcal{L}}$ is the overall maximized likelihood function. \\

-Instead of reporting the value of the BIC estimated in each of the 22 sample days for AAPL and MSFT, we report in Table \ref{biccomp} the number of times (days) the BIC of one of the proposed models is better than the others.
-We observe that the AMH model is better than both the H and the MH model.
-Roughly 70\% of the days, the model with the aggregation of lags overcomes the other two constant parameter models.
-This shows that aggregation is a key element for having better modeling of joint price and trade dynamics.
+where $K$ is an integer indicating the number of model parameters, $T$ is the length of the time series, and $\hat{\mathcal{L}}$ is the overall maximized likelihood function.
+Instead of reporting the value of the estimated BIC on each of the 22 sample days for MSFT and AMZN, we report in Table \ref{biccomp} the number of times (days) the BIC of one of the proposed models is better than the others.
+We observe that the AMH model is better than both the H and AH models.
+In the range of 77-82 \% days, the model with the aggregation of lags overcomes the other two constant-parameter models.
+This shows that aggregation is a key element for better modeling of joint price and trade dynamics.